sujirou/cloudflare-error-page01/README.md

-# Cloudflare Error Page Generator
+# cloudflare error page generator. welcome master n31!

 📢 **Update (2025/12/09)**: All icons used in the error page have been fully redrawn as vector assets.
 These icons along with the stylesheet are also inlined into a single file of the error page, eliminating any need of hosting additional resources, and ensuring better experience for you and your end users.